 Whether you are seasoned or new to independent contractor work, or have always has a freelance graphic designer contract template in place, graphic designer taxes are still a part of life.
 Insert the eye-rolls and the procrastination we all go through when it comes to our taxes.
 Instead of panicking or stalling though, take control of them, like a boss.

 Yes, being your own boss can be a bit scary, especially when it comes to filing your taxes.
-Unmasking the monster always made things better as a kid, so let’s break down what taxes look like as a freelancer.
+Unmasking the monster always made things better as a kid, so let’s break down how to pay taxes as a freelancer.

 Freelance graphic designers must file a 1099 tax return.
 Freelancers are considered business owners.
 These graphic designers are subject to income tax and self-employment tax and must use a Schedule C form with their personal taxes.

 Read this quick guide to get an overview of what to expect, how it all works together, and what you need.
 We'll also show you how you can use the best online software for freelancers to lower their tax liability.

 Note: Bonsai Tax is a software designed to make freelancer taxes easy.
 If you are looking to track expenses, get notified for deadlines and estimate your quarterly taxes all in one place, try a 14 day free trial of our app.
 Users typically safe $5,600 by using our software.